Expert Guide by Divya Batra Masiwal, MA Clinical Psychology

 Is art therapy scientifically proven?

-Yes, art therapy is an evidence-based practice supported by research.
-Studies show it reduces cortisol (stress hormone) levels, decreases symptoms of anxiety and depression, helps process traumatic memories, and improves emotional regulation.
-It's recognized by mental health organizations worldwide as an effective therapeutic approach.
+Yes — art therapy is evidence-based.
+Research shows it reduces cortisol (the stress hormone), decreases anxiety and depression symptoms, and helps process traumatic memories.
+It is recognised by major mental health organisations worldwide as an effective therapeutic approach.

 What's the difference between art therapy and regular therapy?

-Traditional talk therapy relies primarily on verbal communication, while art therapy adds creative expression as a therapeutic tool.
-Art therapy can access non-verbal memories and emotions, making it especially effective for trauma, childhood experiences, or when words feel inadequate.
-Many people find it easier to express difficult feelings through art than through words alone.
+Art therapy adds creative expression as a therapeutic tool alongside verbal communication, whereas traditional talk therapy relies primarily on conversation.
+Art therapy can access non-verbal memories and emotions, making it especially effective for trauma or when words feel inadequate.

 How many art therapy sessions do I need?

-The number of sessions varies based on your goals and needs.
-Some people benefit from short-term work (6-12 sessions) for specific issues, while others prefer ongoing support.
-Your therapist will discuss recommendations based on your situation, but you're always in control of the pace and duration of therapy.
+Most people benefit from 6–12 sessions for a specific issue; others prefer longer-term support.
+Your therapist will recommend a plan based on your goals, but you are always in control of the pace and duration.

 Can art therapy be done online?

-Yes, art therapy can be conducted effectively online.
-You'll need basic art supplies at home (paper, colors, markers).
-The therapist guides you through activities via video call, and you share your artwork through your camera.
-Many clients find online art therapy convenient and just as meaningful as in-person sessions.
+Yes — online art therapy is equally effective.
+You need basic supplies at home (paper, colours, markers) and a video call connection.
+The therapist guides you through activities and you share your artwork through your camera.

 Who can benefit from art therapy?

-Art therapy benefits people of all ages and backgrounds—children, teens, adults, and seniors.
-It's particularly helpful for those who struggle with verbal expression, have experienced trauma, deal with anxiety or depression, want to explore personal growth, or simply prefer a more creative approach to therapy.
+Art therapy benefits people of all ages — children, teens, adults, and seniors.
+It is particularly helpful for those who struggle with verbal expression, have experienced trauma, or prefer a creative approach to healing.

 About the Author